gburnett/budo-react-boilerplate/README.md

 [localhost:9966](http://localhost:9966)

 Edit js, css or html files and see your changes applied in the browser.
-ES2015 code will be transformed.
+JSX and ES2015 code will be transformed.

 build
 -----